 New Year’s: New Year’s Day is a holiday recognized by most companies, meaning your clients will likely have the day off.
 It is rare for employers to provide New Year’s Eve off, so if you plan to close for that day, be sure to communicate it early and provide reminders so parents have time to make plans for alternate childcare, if necessary.

-From the time you decide how to handle the holidays, begin communicating those days off to parents.
+From the time you decide how to handle the holidays, begin your daycare communication to parents.
 This will give them the most time to plan and make them less likely to be upset with your policy.

 Here are some ways to communicate your holiday hours early and often.